Harishchandu12/Harishchandra-Chunchu/README.md

 ## 👨‍💻 About Me
 🔹 Results-driven **Data Analyst** with 4+ years of experience in **MS SQL Server, Power BI, ETL processes, and data visualization**.
-🔹 Specialized in **transforming healthcare and finance data** into actionable insights using **T-SQL, DAX, and Power BI**.
+🔹 Specialized in **healthcare and finance domains**, transforming business data into actionable insights.
-🔹 Passionate about data storytelling, dashboard design, and performance tuning.
+🔹 Skilled in **T-SQL, DAX, data modeling, and dashboard design**.

 ---